 Don't ever put your retainer in the dishwasher, boiling water, the washing machine or in direct sunlight -- the heat from these sources can damage the device.
 If your retainer becomes cracked, or if any wires become loose, contact your orthodontist immediately.

 Failing to properly care for your retainer could lengthen the period of your orthodontic treatment, so keep up with it, clean it and -- most importantly -- wear it as directed.
-For lots more information on oral care, check out the links on the next page.
+For lots more information on oral care, check out the links below.